 Master of Guidance and Counselling

-Handbook year | |
+Handbook year

-Course code | 34704 |
+Course code

-Course type | Masters Degree (Coursework) (AQF Level 9) |
+Masters Degree (Coursework) (AQF Level 9)

-Professional accreditation status | This course is accredited in Australia with the Australian Counselling Association (ACA).
+This course is accredited in Australia with the Australian Counselling Association (ACA).
 This accreditation is nationally recognised and indicates that the course meets the Australian industry standard.
 As an additional benefit for students studying this course in Australia, graduates are eligible to apply for Level 2 professional membership with the ACA.
 Graduates must reside in Australia to practice and agree to ACA’s terms and conditions, demonstrating their continued commitment to working ethically and effectively.
-This course is also delivered via the University’s offshore campus in Singapore.
-The course is recognised in Singapore by the Singapore Association for Counselling.
-If graduates of this course relocate and reside in Australia, they are eligible to apply for Level 2 professional membership with ACA, providing evidence they reside and practice in Australia.
-This is in accordance with ACA’s current membership eligibility requirements. |

-College | Arts, Society and Education |
+Arts, Society and Education

 Award Requirements